pongasoft/re-quickstart/src/plugin/resources/skeletons/common/README.md

 ------------

 * This project requires CMake (minimum version 3.24) to be properly installed (`cmake` executable must be in your `PATH`)
-* This project currently expects RE SDK 4.3.0 (Hi Res support), 4.2.0 or 4.1.0 to be installed on the machine (it will not download it for you)
+* This project currently expects RE SDK 4.4.0 (arm64 support), 4.3.0 (Hi Res support), 4.2.0 or 4.1.0 to be installed on the machine (it will not download it for you)
 * Due to the RE SDK requirements, this project also requires python 3 to be installed
 * It has been tested on macOS Big Sur (11.7) / Xcode 13.2.1 (requires macOS 15+)
 * It has been tested on macOS 12.6 / Xcode 13.3 installed and Apple Silicon (forces `x86_64` build to compile and run)